 46) Love, Victor

 “Love, Victor” is set in the world of the groundbreaking movie, “Love, Simon,” which was inspired by Becky Albertalli’s acclaimed young adult novel, “Simon vs. the Homo Sapiens Agenda,” about a closeted gay teenager who is forced to come out after being blackmailed.
 The series stars Michael Cimino as Victor, who, like Simon, is on his own journey of self-discovery.
 Facing challenges at home, navigating the ups and downs of a new high school and exploring his sexual orientation, Victor reaches out to Simon when things become too difficult.
-Also, the second season makes this series even better.
-Certainly one of the better Star Originals available.
+All three seasons of this show are available on Disney+ now.

 45) Prop Culture

 This Disney+ Original series takes a look at behind the scenes of the movie-making world, with film historian and prop collector Dan Lanigan reuniting iconic Disney movie props with the filmmakers, actors, and crew who created and used them in some of Disney’s most beloved films.
 Throughout this journey, Dan will recover lost artefacts, visit private collections, and help restore pieces from the Walt Disney Archives to their original glory.
 Among the films featured this season are Pirates of the Caribbean: The Curse of the Black Pearl, Mary Poppins, The Muppet Movie, Tron and Who Framed Roger Rabbit?
 If you are interested in learning more about making movies, this is a must-watch.

 When a psychopath commits murders based on novelist Castle’s books, Detective Beckett seeks his help to solve the case.
 He decides to work with her and uses his experiences as research for his novels.